 - Joseph Warren Lepper is 43, he appears before the Board on a sentence of preventive detention for abduction of the female over 16 for sex.
-With an associate he took a young woman off a street in Dunedin and tried to force her into his van, he pleaded guilty to abduction with intent to commit unlawful sexual connection.
+With an associate he took a young woman [withheld], he pleaded guilty to abduction with intent to commit unlawful sexual connection.
 That offending was seven months after he had been released following a sentence of 10 years for the rape and unlawful sexual connection with a woman.

 - Mr Lepper has considerable offending history from December 1994 when he was aged 17, it includes but is not limited to; property related offending, violence, driving related offending, a number of burglaries, non-compliance with bail and non-compliance with having a driver’s licence.

 - Mr Lepper has a RoC*RoI of 0.68767, his parole eligibility date was 21 October 2018, he is on a sentence of preventative detention.

 - Mr Lepper’s classification is low and there are noted to be a number of incidents relating to his behaviour.
 That includes thoughts (withheld), abuse towards staff, theft and possession of tobacco.